How does therapy begin?

 Family and Couple sessions are 60-90 minutes

-Psychoanalytic or psychodynamic therapy is similar to CBT in that early experiences that are not in our conscious awareness are unraveled and deconstructed (reduced to parts).
-Psychoanalytic theory deals with the unconscious drives--forces propelling our feelings (emotional and physical) and behaviors (actions).
-Negative feelings and behaviors that once worked as defensive or adaptive strategies may no longer serve the patient well.
+Psychoanalytic or psychodynamic therapy is an open-ended form of talk therapy.
+Emotional conflicts stemming from current and early experiences that are not in our conscious awareness or only partly in our awareness lead to symptoms of anxiety, depression and other forms of distress.
+Psychoanalytic theory deals with our conscious and unconscious desires: forces propelling our feelings (emotional and physical) and behaviors (actions).
+Negative feelings and behaviors that once worked as defensive or adaptive strategies may no longer work and instead cause more distress (symptoms).
 For example, when an event such as a loss or a rejection is experienced early on, the individual may feel shock or trauma with little understanding of what this event means in the scheme of their life.
 A defense or adaptive strategy is a way to help the individual cope so as to incorporate the experience, make meaning of it.
 The defense also functions to protect from similar future experiences so that they are not experienced as threatening.
+The meaning or interpretations of these traumas may be maladaptive, and talk therapy provides space for re-interpretation and relief from the related symptoms.